Kolmogorov complexity: Chaitin's incompleteness theorem

 This is a contradiction, Q.E.D.

-As a consequence, the above program, with the chosen value of n_{0}, must loop forever.
+As a consequence, the above program, with the chosen value of $n_0$, must loop forever.

 Similar ideas are used to prove the properties of Chaitin's constant.

 Minimum message length

 The minimum message length principle of statistical and inductive inference and machine learning was developed by C.S.
 Wallace and D.M.
 Boulton in 1968.
 MML is Bayesian (i.e. it incorporates prior beliefs) and information-theoretic.
 It has the desirable properties of statistical invariance (i.e. the inference transforms with a re-parametrisation, such as from polar coordinates to Cartesian coordinates), statistical consistency (i.e. even for very hard problems, MML will converge to any underlying model) and efficiency (i.e. the MML model will converge to any true underlying model about as quickly as is possible).
 C.S.
 Wallace and D.L.
 Dowe (1999) showed a formal connection between MML and algorithmic information theory (or Kolmogorov complexity).